Black War: The Aborigines Committee

 Arthur accepted most of the committee's recommendations but only deployed a small number of additional mounted police due to the expense and a shortage of horses in the colony.
 He also advised London that an increase in the convict population in remote frontier areas would help protect settlers and asked that all convict transport ships be diverted to Van Diemen's Land.

 The war continued.
 In April, the military and colonists killed at least 12 Big River and Pallittorre people in separate encounters.
 From April to early August, there were 22 Aboriginal attacks in the Clyde district in which three colonists were killed and nine wounded.
-Arthur, however, had heard that two of his emissaries, George Augustus Robinson and Captain Welsh, had established friendly contacts with Aboriginal groups outside the settled districts.
+Arthur had heard that two of his emissaries, George Augustus Robinson and Captain Welsh, had established friendly contacts with Aboriginal groups outside the settled districts.
 On 19 August, he issued a notice informing settlers of this success and advising them not to harm or capture any non-hostile Aboriginal person in search of food.
 He also warned settlers that the bounty would not be paid to colonists who captured friendly Aboriginal people and that anyone killing them would be prosecuted.

 Following the killing of a prominent settler on 22 August, a group of settlers wrote to Arthur protesting against his change in policy.
 The Aborigines Committee and Executive Council also advised him that stronger measures were required to subdue the hostile Oyster Bay and Big River nations.
 In response, Arthur extended martial law to the whole of Van Diemen's Land on 1 October.
 He also ordered every able-bodied male colonist to assemble on 7 October at one of seven designated places to join a massive drive to sweep the hostile Aboriginal people from the settled districts in a military campaign which became known as the Black Line.
 The news was greeted enthusiastically by the colonist press.
 The Hobart Town Courier said that it doubted settlers would need persuading "to accomplish the one grand and glorious object now before them".